 If the room doesn’t have obvious focal points, arrange seating that inspires conversation.
 Try making a coffee table or ottoman the focal point with several options for people to sit face-to-face—for example, a small sofa on one side with two chairs on the other.
 Add a stylish serving tray with mugs and fresh flowers atop the table or ottoman.

 Living rooms can see wear and tear as a busier space in a home.
 Freshening up paint makes a huge difference.
 Choosing a light and bright color helps the room appear larger and acts as a clean, blank slate.
 Also, a neutral color appeals to a larger buyer pool.
-Don’t worry; you can add a few pops of color when decorating later on.
+Paint choices play a huge role when you stage a living room, especially if you want to create a blank canvas for buyers.
+But don’t worry; you can add a few pops of color when decorating later on.

 While you’ve got your painting supplies out, don’t forget to freshen up the baseboards.
 Scuffs, marks, and dust make a house feel dirty and dated.
 Fresh, white baseboards, however, really make a room shine.